aaugustin/myks-gallery/README.rst

 If you have a similar workflow, you may find myks-gallery useful.

 Whenever I upload new photos, I re-scan the collection with ``./manage.py scanphotos``, and myks-gallery detects new albums and photos.
-Finally I define users, groups and access policies in the admin.
+Then I can define users, groups and access policies in the admin.

 Album access policies control the visibility of albums.
 Most often, you'll enable the "photos inherit album access policy" option.
 If you need more